The Metropolitan Master Chorale (MMC) is committed to and promotes these values:

 We Bring Communities Together

-We are profoundly grateful for the exposure to music we received while growing up—the concerts, music lessons, and school choirs—that made it possible for us to sing with the MMC today.
+We are profoundly grateful for the exposure to music we received—the concerts, music lessons, and school choirs that made it possible for us to sing with the MMC today.
 We choose to pay those experiences forward.
 We do this by keeping ticket prices low so that anyone can attend.
-In addition, through our Community Outreach Program, we provide complimentary tickets to our concerts to organizations that serve low income and disabled people and those who are living with HIV/AIDS.
+In addition, through our Community Outreach Program, we provide complimentary tickets to our concerts to organizations that serve low income and other-abled people, and those who are living with HIV/AIDS.
 The MMC makes it possible for people who are often not able to participate in LA’s vibrant cultural life to hear great music in a live setting.

 What brings our audience together?
 They expect the unexpected from the MMC.
 They look forward to excellent music.
 And they know that each concert will be a journey that they experience as a community.

 Who attends MMC concerts?
-They live in the valley, South Pasadena, West Hollywood, Long Beach, the west side, Inglewood, downtown LA—all over the Los Angeles region.
+They live in the San Fernando valley, South Pasadena, West Hollywood, Long Beach, the west side, Inglewood, downtown LA, Ventura County—all over the Los Angeles region.
 Our audience is as diverse as the communities they come from.
-There are families, artists, veterans, all ages, all genders including LGBTQIA, students.
+There are families, artists, veterans, students, all ages, and all genders including LGBTQIA.